 How to get a £6.49 Whopper meal for £4ish

-On the back of Burger King receipts, you'll find an offer for a 'free' Whopper, Chicken Royale or Veggie Bean Burger when you buy a drink and regular fries (so you end up with a full meal).
+On the back of Burger King receipts, you'll find an offer for a 'free' Whopper, plant-based Whopper, Chicken Royale or Vegan Royale when you buy a drink and regular fries (so you end up with a full meal).
 You'll need to complete a short survey to get a code, then purchase the fries and drink within 30 days of the date on your original receipt.

-To get a cheap Whopper, Chicken Royale or Veggie Bean Burger meal:
+To get a cheap Whopper, Plant-based Whopper, Chicken Royale or Vegan Royale meal:

 - Purchase any cheap item from the menu to obtain a receipt – when we tried it we opted for a 99p coffee.